juareisa000/Guide-to-Setup-GH-Pages/README.md

 > There are many ways to build a webpage.
 This is just one.

-> As we get further into the course, we'll look at web languages including:
+> You can also use:
 > - HTML
 > - CSS
 > - JS

+> However, depending on which class you are in, we may or may not look at that.

 **Opening Video:**